aleesteele/aleesteele.github.io/_projects/2026-01-20-studios-to-screens.md

 Outcomes may include interviews, collaborations, gatherings, or a publication.

 If this resonates, I’d love to hear from you.
 Your input will directly shape the programming, structure, and activities of this project throughout 2026.
-Please feel free to share this form with your colleagues, friends, and/or others who might be interested in this work: https://tinyurl.com/ssi-ac-art-computing
+Please feel free to share this form with your colleagues, friends, and/or others who might be interested in this work: <a href="https://tinyurl.com/ssi-ac-art-computing">https://tinyurl.com/ssi-ac-art-computing </a>